chunky-dev/docs/ChunkyDocs/docs/user_interface/index.md

 	</thead>
 	</table>

  3. `Left Click` a resource pack in the list and use `Up`/`Down` to move resource packs.
-Packs higher in the list will have their textures take priority over those below, including the latest Minecraft .jar which should be loaded regardless (would be noted in the `debug console`).
+Packs higher in the list will take priority over those below, including the latest Minecraft .jar which should be loaded by default (would be noted in the `debug console`).

 	![Resource pack manager](../img/user_interface/right_pane/chunky_resource_packs_order.png)